Free Shipping On Orders Over $75

 Chocolate Protects Against Heart Failure

-Consuming moderate amounts of chocolate on a regular basis is associated with a lower risk for heart failure, according to a study published in Circulation: Heart Failure, a journal of the American Heart Association.
+Consuming moderate amounts of chocolate on a regular basis may be associated with a lower risk for heart failure, according to a study published in Circulation: Heart Failure, a journal of the American Heart Association.

 Clinical and observational studies have demonstrated chocolate consumption and lower blood pressure (both systolic and diastolic) and an inverse relationship between chocolate intake and cardiovascular disease.